romanovichim/TonFunClessons_Eng/4lesson/forthlesson.md

 ![github tone](./img/send_action.PNG)

-Before moving on, we need to understand how data is stored in c5 from [documentation] (https://ton.org/docs/#/smart-contracts/tvm_overview?id=result-of-tvm-execution).
+Before moving on, we need to understand how data is stored in c5 from [documentation](https://ton.org/docs/#/smart-contracts/tvm_overview?id=result-of-tvm-execution).
 C5 stores two cell references with the last action in the list and a cell reference with the previous action, respectively.
 More details on how to get data from actions completely will be described in the code below in the task.
 Now the main thing is that we will unload the first link from c5 and immediately check that it is not empty so that we can then take the cell with the message.

 	throw_if(102, ~ slice_empty?(actions~load_ref().begin_parse()));